kylecom21/be-nc-news/README.md

     npm install

-Next you need to connect to the two databases locally a developer will need to create 2 .env files one of them ".env.test" and the other ".env.development".
+Next you need to connect to the two databases locally to do this you will need to create 2 `.env` one of them `.env.test` and the other `.env.development` make sure these are included in the `.gitignore`.

-Within each file you will need to add PGDATABASE= and the correct databse se nc_news_test for test and nc_news for development.
+Within each file you will need to add `PGDATABASE=` and the correct databse  `nc_news_test` for test and `nc_news` for development.

-After you need to seed the setup the database and seed it
+After you need to setup the database and seed it

     npm run setup-dbs